 Day 5: Galway to Cork

 Busy, youthful Cork City doesn’t have a great deal of free historic attractions, but if you’re up for a large dose of culture, you’ll find plenty to do without paying a cent.
 Start with a trip to the Old English Market for a browse and a cheap lunch.
 Afterward, head to the Crawford Art Gallery—it’s one of the very best in Ireland and completely free.
 More excellent free art is to be found at the Lewis Glucksman Gallery on the campus of University College Cork.
-In the evening, check out a few of Cork’s exceptional pubs.
-They have a reputation for being among the best in the country for traditional music.
+In the evening, check out a few of Cork’s exceptional pubs, among the best in the country for traditional music.

 Day 6: Cork to Killarney